 Štúrovo, Slovakia – Next time your neighbour is listening to his music a bit too loud, remember this story: some people have known worse.
-Much, much worse.
+Much, much worse, as the bizarre story of this woman in Slovakia listening to the opera La Traviata non-stop shows.

 For 16 years, the inhabitants of the small town of Štúrovo, in southern Slovakia, have had to live at the pace of Verdi’s arias: for 16 years, Éva N., a resident of Kossuthova street in this not-so-peaceful city on the banks of the Danube, has been playing on a loop, from 6 a.m. to 10 p.m. and on loudspeakers, the Italian composer’s famous opera La Traviata.
 If we look on the bright side of things, anyone born there after 2002 might already be fluent in Italian.
 Arrested on August 7, the woman has been taken into custody and could face up to 3 years in prison.